nightfallai/nightfall_code_scanner/README.md

     - regex field specifies a regex to trigger
     - proximity is defined as the number pre|post chars surrounding the finding to conduct the search
-    - confidenceAdjustment is the confidence level to adjust for the findings that trigger the rule
+    - confidenceAdjustment is the confidence level to adjust the finding to upon existence of the input context

     As an example, say we have the following line of text in a file `my cc number: 4242-4242-4242-4242`, and `4242-4242-4242-4242` is detected as a credit card number with confidence of POSSIBLE.
 If we had the context rule above, the confidence level of this finding will be bumped up to `VERY_LIKELY` because the characters preceding the finding, `my cc`, match the regex.

   - exclusionRules
-    Similar to context rules, you can also apply rules on findings themselves, in case you find certain findings or patterns appear to be noisy.
-To mute such appearance, you can do
+    Exclusion rules on individual conditions are used to mute findings related to that condition's detector.

     Example: